 This exciting program gives you the opportunity to practise trial techniques and strategies with the assistance of a faculty of experienced instructors who will offer constructive and practical suggestions to improve your advocacy.

 The AAI conducts all workshops in simulated courtroom sessions.
 You will be given various advocacy tasks to perform, including Opening Address, Leading Evidence, Cross Examination and Closing Argument which you will present before a judge/instructor as you would in an actual court situation.
 You will receive immediate feedback on your performance from trained AAI Instructors.
-Later, you will be able to repeat your performance to incorporate what you have learned.
 You will also benefit from seeing the other participants' performances and hearing their performance reviews.